Marriage in Japan: Later marriages

 The average age at first marriage in Japan has climbed steadily from the middle of the 20th century to around 31 for men and 29 for women in 2013, among the highest in Asia.
 Women postpone marriage for a variety of reasons, including high personal and financial expectations, increasing independence afforded by education and employment, and the difficulty of balancing work and family.
 Masahiro Yamada coined the term parasite singles (パラサイトシングル, parasaito shinguru) for unmarried adults in their late 20s and 30s who live with their parents, though it usually refers to women.
 Men who do not aggressively pursue marriage are known as herbivore men (草食男子, sōshoku danshi).

 International marriage

 United States-Japan intermarriages

 American husbands make up 17% of all foreign husbands in Japan, while American wives make up 1% of foreign wives in Japan.
 Since 1965, the percentage of marriages to American women has declined precipitously, from 6% to 1%, which can be attributed to the long-term decline of the Japanese economy.

 Russia-Japan intermarriage

-According to the Ministry of Justice in 2010, 2,096 Russian, 404 Ukrainian, and 56 Belarussians were married to Japanese nationals, representing a minor share of cross-national marriages in Japan.
+According to the Ministry of Justice in 2010, 2,096 Russian, 404 Ukrainian, and 56 Belarusians were married to Japanese nationals, representing a minor share of cross-national marriages in Japan.
 Most of these were women married to Japanese husbands.
 It is estimated that in total, 3,000 to 5,000 Russian-speaking spouses married are Japanese men.